egorkaBurkenya/egorkaBurkenya/README.md

 I'm a Full Stack Developer with commercial experience in building complex, high-load systems.
 My passion is solving unconventional problems and continuously learning new technologies.

-Recently, I've been deeply involved in the **TON** ecosystem, developing smart contracts with **FunC**, building infrastructure, and creating indexers.
+Recently, I've been deeply involved in the **TON** ecosystem, developing smart contracts with **FunC**, building infrastructure, and using indexers.

 On the backend, I actively use a stack including **Go**, **Nest.js**, **Kafka**, and **Debezium** to build asynchronous and fault-tolerant microservices, often using **Prisma** for database interactions.